mehulagg/gitlab/doc/user/project/protected_branches.md

 ## Enable or disable allow force push on protected branches **(FREE SELF)**

 Allow force push on protected branches is under development and not ready for production use.
-It is deployed behind a feature flag that is **disabled by default**.
+It is deployed behind a feature flag that is **enabled by default**.
 [GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can enable it.